Sustainability interventions in nursing wards

 Reducing blood testing

-Blood tests are an essential part of patient care, but they also generate waste and take time.
-Nurses play an important role at the start of this process and, together with physicians and nurse specialists, can explore ways to reduce the number of blood tests performed.
+Blood samples are an essential part of patient care, but they also generate waste and take time.
+Nurses play an important role at the start of this process and, together with physicians and nurse specialists, can explore ways to reduce the number of blood samples performed.

 Intervention